Finding Aid Date

 Scope and Content: The collection consists of correspondence, postcards, newspaper clippings, and 1 folder of photographs.
 The correspondence generally relates to his radio show and courses he taught, as well as personal letters and memorabilia.
 The material also contains postcards and souvenir photographs mostly depicting geological sites around the United States.

 New England Jesuit Province Archives; New England Province of the Society of Jesus; and Ahern, Michael J. SJ, "Michael J. Ahern, SJ Papers" (2015).
 Finding Aids, Special Collections.
-Paper 25.
+25.